microsoft/service-fabric-observer/README.md

 Finally, FO logs to disk, logs to long-running resource usage data in CSV files, and signals SF Health Reports under Warning and Error conditions.
 All of these are configurable across on/off and verbosity (in the case of file logging).
 For external users, it will be trivial to hook up output to some diagnostics/log analytics service.

-FO does not mitigate, by design, yet...

 Currently, FabricObserver is implemented as a .NET Desktop Application, which means it is Windows-only.
-There is a ToDo to convert to .NET Core 2.2.
-This should be relatively painless.
-It's going to happen...
+There is a ToDo to convert to .NET Core 2.2.x.
+This should be relatively easy to do, but we are focusing on Windows in the first release as most of our customers run Service Fabric on Windows VMs...

 FabricObserver needs to be generic enough to be useful across scenarios and not bound to a specific set of workloads.
 Our goal is to continue to build this out in a general-purpose way, targeting all